APM246/RedditContent-Discord-Bot/README.md

 # RedditComments-Discord-Bot
-A Discord bot that displays Reddit comments from requested subreddits
+A Discord bot that displays Reddit comments from requested subreddits.
+Work in progress